red light

 双语例句

-我们当时住在紧挨着红灯区的一家脏乱不堪的旅馆里。 - I nearly drove through a red light.
+我们当时住在紧挨着红灯区的一家脏乱不堪的旅馆里。 - A car rushed through the red light.